kaldas/kaldas.github.io/_posts/2021-07-09-when-ddd-and-devops-saved-a-startup.markdown

 We moved away from the word "Service", and instead, we would have "Contexts".
 Humans like to anchor their thoughts around words, and this simple change in naming was to make sure they always had the domain model in mind when building a new service.

 The ubiquitous language would dictate our bounded contexts.
-To illustrate this in code we had UserPersonalIdentity context containing the User's identity as a person.
+To illustrate this in code, we had UserPersonalIdentity context containing the User's identity as a person.
 We also had a UserDigitalIdentity context for the stuff the User logs in with.
 Later on, this was very helpful when onboarding customers from third-party providers who did not have a Digital Identity but had a Personal Identity.

+Event Storming was our chosen tool to build a relationship with our stakeholders and flesh out our project.
 Like a Pizza, there is no right or wrong way to pick ingredients you like.
 The elements for our Event Storming pizza would be Aggregates, Commands, Events and Policies.
 After a few sessions, we were able to flesh out what teams we needed to create and their mission.

 ## 2) Loose coupling through Event-Driven Architecture